hmr9162-droid/MIAP-ZIM-Project/README.md

 	$ sudo apt install zimwriterfs

-`zimwriterfs` does the assembly of a webpages key ingredients, including:
+`zimwriterfs` does the assembly of a webpages key ingredients, including...

 | 📖 | 🥣 |
 |:--------------:|:----------------------------------------------------------:|